michaelisip/LVCC-Attendance-Monitoring-System-Mobile-/README.md

 # LVCC Mobile Attendance

 > **NOTE: This project is still under development so most of the pages are not user friendly.
-I plan to do finish this project for my capstone project.**
+I plan to finish it as our capstone project.**

 > ### **TECHNOLOGIES USED**
 * IONIC